mark-watson/haskell_book/manuscript/preface.md

 I wrote printed books for publishers like Springer-Verlag, McGraw-Hill, and Morgan Kaufman before I started self-publishing my own books.
 I prefer eBooks because I can update already published books and update the code examples for eBooks.

-I encourage you to periodically check for updates to both this book and the code examples on the [leanpub.com web page for this book](https://leanpub.com/haskell-cookbook).
+I encourage you to periodically check for free updates to both this book and the code examples on the [leanpub.com web page for this book](https://leanpub.com/haskell-cookbook).

 ## Setting Up Your Development Environment